linli666/Machine-Learning-study-notes/K-Nearest Neighbors.md

 ##
 The K-Nearest Neighbors algorithm can be used for classification and regression.
 For now, I focus on classification.
 K-NN classifier is memory based supervised learning, which means it memorize all the labeled examples in the training set and then use those memorized examples to classify new object later.
 1. What K means?
 K is how many number of nearest points you want to use to do predict.
 Typically, the value of K is an odd number.
 When K is greater than 1, we use simple majority vote to decide which class the new object belongs to.
+The greater K will make the decision boundary more smoothy.
+The decrease of K will increase the risk of overfitting of the model.
 (To find the best value of K, we can write a for loop for multiple K values.)
 2. Decision Boundary
 The decision boundary is excactly halfway between two points for different classes.